PORTUGAL FAQ

 Can I use my mobile phone while in Portugal?

-Travelers should be able to use their mobile phones across Portugal.
+Yes, mobile coverage is good.
 The most economical way to use your phone in Portugal is by purchasing a local prepaid SIM.

-The leading domestic carriers are Vodafone, TMN, and Optimus, but make sure your phone is unlocked before purchasing a prepaid SIM.
+The leading domestic carriers are Vodafone, TMN, and Optimus.
+However, ensure your phone is unlocked before purchasing a prepaid SIM.

-You can also consider an international roaming plan with your carrier at home, or purchasing an e-sim.
-If you wish to use your own SIM, activate global roaming before departing your home country, and always check with your carrier about any additional charges that may be incurred.
+You can also consider an international roaming plan with your carrier at home, or purchasing an eSIM.
+If you use your own SIM, activate global roaming before departing your home country, and always check with your carrier about any additional charges.

 What should I wear in Portugal?